Days out and activities for SEND children and young people

 • quieter hours.

-Get in touch with your local bowling alley to find out how they can help or visit their accessibility page on their website.
+Contact your local bowling alley to find out how they can help.
+Or, visit their website's accessibility page.

-Although disabled toilets are bigger, Changing Places toilets have extra features to meet disabled people's needs, including a hoist, height-adjustable changing bench, as well as plenty of space.
+Although disabled toilets are bigger.
+Changing Places toilets have extra features to meet disabled people's needs.
+These include a hoist, height-adjustable changing bench, and plenty of space.

 Find your nearest Changing Places toilet.